mtkaz1/.WAV_writer/README.md

 # .WAV_writer
-A .wav file writing program written in C++
+A .wav file writing program written in C++, by writing out unique sine wave equations, we can create a multitude of unique .wav files.